tkjode/homelab/README.md

 - Kube bootstrap cloud-init machines
   - [ ] Make master nodes and worker nodes from cloud-init bases
+  - [ ] Certificate generation (TF generated x509s maybe?) for cluster api+etcd certs
+  - [ ] Seeding hosts file with known static nodes for joining (we have no DHCP in clusternet so should be easy enough)
+  - [ ] Capture kubeconfig on init kubes
-- Talos Cluster
+- ~~Talos Cluster~~
-  - [ ] Booting & configuring OpenWRT reliably to route traffic
+  - [x] Booting & configuring OpenWRT reliably to route traffic
+    - Actually made an ubuntu router VM using cloud-init that works well.
-  - [ ] NGINX forwarding from the local network...
+  - [x] NGINX forwarding from the local network...
 NAT or DualHomed?
+    - Dropping NGINX for HAProxy
-  - [ ] Reliably configure nodes with talosctl after TF spins them up
+  - [x] Reliably configure nodes with talosctl after TF spins them up
+    - Not going to use Talos anymore.
 - [x] SSH Sign Commits and Tags
 - [x] ~~Seeding/Updating ISO images into Proxmox Storage~~  Yeah dude we can do ISOs and IMGs and GZIP decompression and everything now.
 - [x] Making CloudInit VM templates